FreeReign/ultimaonlinemapcreator/README.md

 Install Directions:
 Just use GIT or download the .zip package and extract everything into a folder of your choice.
 I've included a .pdf file which explains how each program works.
 I will also be including online video tutorials as well.*

 *The .pdf file is not available at this time.
-I'm still polishing up the software so please be patient.
-Thank you.
+I'm still polishing up the software so please be patient...